 Congratulations!
 Now you know how to quickly and easily source content from external sites to help you curate and create your own content.

-Disclaimer: We have no direct association with WordPress or any WordPress-related products mentioned on this website.
-We may receive affiliate commissions from purchases of any third-party services or products advertised, endorsed or linked from our site.
-All images and details sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.
+Disclaimer: This site has no association with WordPress or any WordPress products promoted on this website.
+We may receive a financial benefit or affiliate commission from sales of any third-party products advertised, promoted or linked to this site.
+All images and descriptions sourced from product websites are the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.

-Was this post useful?
-If so, please take a moment and share this post with anyone who can benefit from learning about WordPress using the social buttons below.
+Did you enjoy this tutorial?
+If so, please take a moment to share this information with other WordPress users using the links below.